NVIDIA/cccl/libcudacxx/docs/extended_api/memory_resource/resource_ref.md

 }
 ```

 So, choose wisely.
 If your library has a well-defined set of fixed properties that you expect to always be available, then `cuda::mr::{async_}resource_ref` is an amazing tool to improve compile times and binary size.
-If you need to your interface to be flexible then constraining trough `cuda::mr::{async_}resource_with` is the proper solution.
+If you need a flexible interface then constraining trough `cuda::mr::{async_}resource_with` is the proper solution.